 So here’s this law firm’s philosophy.
 An open letter about the practice of law, lawyers, clients, and life.
-All in for form of statements about who and what your lawyer should be, followed by what we've done and what we do here.

 Your lawyer should do everything he or she can to keep overhead to a minimum.
 After all, you deal with pressure every day to keep your own overhead low.
 Why shouldn’t your lawyer?

-- Virtual presence and the ability to work from any location where there’s cell service and an Internet connection.
+Virtual presence and the ability to work from any location where there’s cell service and an Internet connection.

-- Privacy and data-security minded, using industry-leading VPN connectivity and encryption for your important information.
+Privacy and data-security minded, using industry-leading VPN connectivity and encryption for your important information.

-Your lawyer should understand your business and, where possible, be – or have actively been - in your business.
+Your lawyer should understand your business and, where possible, be – or have actively been –- in your business.
 Nothing informs talking the talk like having walked the walk.

 Contract administrator for EDS, including the time of the split-off from GM, handling outsourcing, licensing, telecommunications, and professional services relationships.

-- Two FTE years seconded in-house with Fortune 50 enterprises developing new products, improving old ones, and working directly with teams like yours.
+Two FTE years seconded in-house with Fortune 50 enterprises developing new products, improving old ones, and working directly with teams like yours.

-- Pilot, flight instructor, check airman, and air boss.
+Pilot, flight instructor, check airman, and air boss.

-- Legal officer for a region including six states, 200+ units, and 6,000 airmen.
+Legal officer for a CAP (U.S. Air Force Aux) region including six states, 200+ units, and 6,000 airmen.

-Your lawyer should regularly measure himself/herself against objective industry standards through ongoing training, professional certification, lecturing, writing and contributing to the professional dialogue.
+Your lawyer should regularly measure himself/herself against objective industry standards through ongoing training, professional certification, lecturing, writing, and contributing to the professional dialogue.

-- IAPP certified in US private sector (CIPP/US) and European (CIPP/E) privacy and data protection.
+IAPP certified in US private sector (CIPP/US) and European (CIPP/E) privacy and data protection.

-- IAPP certified in technological compliance (CIPT).
+IAPP certified in technological compliance (CIPT).

-- Recognized as one of fewer than 600 Fellows of Information Privacy worldwide.
+Recognized as one of fewer than 700 Fellows of Information Privacy worldwide.

-- Commercial pilot and flight instructor.
+Commercial pilot and flight instructor.

-- ICAS-trained Air Boss.
+ICAS-trained Air Boss.

 Your lawyer should have a soundtrack.
 It should reflect precision, energy, and ambition.
 Or, at least, you should know that your lawyer has a deep connection to the arts and isn’t afraid to tell you about it.

-- Anything with a trombone solo.
+Anything with a trombone solo.
 There is no musical composition that cannot be improved by a trombone solo.